redwoodjs/redwood/docs/versioned_docs/version-5.x/how-to/oauth.md

 ### Fetching the `access_token`

-We told GitHub to redirect to `/oauth/callback` which *appears* like it would be a subdirectory, or child route of our `oauth` function, but in reality everything after `/oauth` just gets shoved into an `event.path` variable that we'll need to inspect to make sure it has the proper parts (like `/callback`).
+We told GitHub to redirect to `/oauth/callback` which *appears* like it would be a subdirectory, or child route of our `oauth` function, but in reality everything after `/oauth` just gets shoved into a `path` variable that we'll need to inspect to make sure it has the proper parts (like `/callback`).
 We can  do that in the `hander()`:

 ```js title=/api/src/functions/oauth/oauth.js
 export const handler = async (event, _context) => {